-The main goal of suturing a wound is to bring the sides of the wound together so healing is faster.
+The main goal of suturing a wound is to bring the sides of the wound together, so healing is faster.
 If the edges aren’t lined up properly, it can create dead space under the sutures.
 Blood can pool in the dead space, leading to hematoma and possibly infection.

-With straight wounds, lining up the edges is fairly simple – but not all wounds are a perfect linear shape.
+With straight wounds, lining up the edges is relatively simple – but not all wounds are a perfect linear shape.
 You’ll have to look very carefully at the wound to see which areas of skin should go together.
 Use your gloved fingers to gently push the skin to determine where to place the sutures.

 Note: The wounds on most silicon suture kits are very neat.
-If you want practice with a messy wound, try this: Get a raw chicken breast with the skin still on.
+If you want to practice with a messy injury, try this: Get a raw chicken breast with the skin still on.
 Stab all the way through the chicken with a stick.
 Then practice suturing the entry and exit points.
 It will not be easy!